Wilfrid Laurier

 As prime minister, Laurier resolved the Manitoba Schools Question by persuading the Manitoba government to permit Catholic students to receive a Catholic education on a school-by-school basis.
-While this compromise drew criticism from some French Canadians who viewed it as inadequate, it earned him the nickname "the Great Conciliator" for balancing the interests of French and English Canada.
-When Britain requested Canadian troops to fight in the Second Boer War and financial contributions to the Royal Navy, Laurier again pursued middle ground; English Canadians supported both requests, while French Canadians opposed them.
-Laurier's solution was to dispatch a volunteer force to fight in the Boer War.
-His government later enacted the Naval Service Act in 1910 to create Canada's own navy.
-Laurier also presided over a period of demographic and territorial expansion.
-Immigration levels rose significantly, the provinces of Alberta and Saskatchewan entered Confederation in 1905, and the construction of two major transcontinental railway projects—the Grand Trunk Pacific and the National Transcontinental—were initiated.
-Laurier's government also pursued policies aimed at promoting Canada's autonomy within the British Empire, including by establishing the Department of External Affairs.
+While this compromise drew criticism from some French Canadians, it earned him the nickname "the Great Conciliator" for balancing the interests of French and English Canada.
+Laurier also sharply increased immigration levels, oversaw the creation of the provinces of Alberta and Saskatchewan in 1905, and initiated the Grand Trunk Pacific and National Transcontinental railway projects.
+In foreign policy, Laurier promoted Canada's autonomy within the British Empire.
+His government dispatched a volunteer force to fight in the Second Boer War after Britain requested Canadian troops, established the Department of External Affairs, and enacted the Naval Service Act to create Canada's own navy.

 Laurier's proposed reciprocity agreement with the United States to lower tariffs became a main issue in the 1911 federal election.
-In that election, the Liberals were defeated by the Conservatives led by Robert Borden, who took the position that the treaty would lead to the U.S. influencing Canadian identity.
-Despite his defeat, Laurier stayed on as Liberal leader and once again became leader of the Opposition.
+The Liberals were defeated by the Conservatives led by Robert Borden.
+Despite his defeat, Laurier stayed on as Liberal leader.
 During World War I and the Conscription Crisis of 1917, Laurier faced divisions within the Liberal Party as pro-conscription Liberals joined Borden's Unionist government.
 The anti-conscription faction of the Liberal Party, led by Laurier, became the Laurier Liberals, though the group was heavily defeated by Borden's Unionists in the 1917 federal election.
 Laurier remained Opposition leader until his death in 1919.
 Laurier is ranked among the top three of Canadian prime ministers.
 At 31 years and 8 months, Laurier is the longest-serving leader of a major Canadian political party.
 He is the fourth-longest serving prime minister of Canada, behind Pierre Trudeau, John A. Macdonald, and William Lyon Mackenzie King.